-The operational stability is a crucial and common issue for organic (opto)electronic devices.[1]
-In particular, it is one of the greatest remaining problems for the popular organic light-emitting diodes (OLEDs).
-To date, lifetime of efficient blue OLEDs (exciton energy usually $\geq 2.7 \text{ eV}$ ) still cannot satisfy practical applications.
-The intrinsic degradation of OLEDs is mainly ascribed to the chemical deterioration of organic (or metal-organic) materials.[1d,2] Many undesired (photo)physical processes could induce such chemical deterioration, like exciton-polaron and exciton-exciton annihilations (EPA and EEA), in which EPA has been confirmed as a dominate mechanism.[3]
-In that process (Figure 1a), one exciton transfers energy to a polaron, generating an excited polaron whose energy could be high enough to break chemical bonds and incur chemical deteriorations.
-In past decades, considerable efforts have been made to suppress the undesired (photo)physical processes.[3a,4] However, completely avoiding them at the microscopic level is scarcely possible, while even a small amount of deterioration products can result in 50% luminance loss.[3a,5] Therefore, restraining the induced (photo)chemical deteriorations is essential.
+The operational stability is a crucial and common issue for organic (opto)electronic devices. ^[1] In particular for organic light-emitting diodes (OLEDs), which have become the popular display for mobile phones, wearables, TVs, and VR headsets in recent years, the operational stability is still one of the greatest remaining impediment for next-generation display and lighting technology.
+The intrinsic degradation of OLEDs is mainly ascribed to the chemical deterioration of organic (or metal-organic) materials.^[1d,2] Many (photo)physical processes could induce such chemical deterioration, like exciton-polaron and exciton-exciton annihilations (EPA and EEA), in which EPA has been confirmed as a dominate mechanism.^[3] In that process (Figure 1a), one exciton transfers energy to a polaron, generating an excited polaron whose energy could be high enough to break chemical bonds and incur chemical deteriorations.
+In past decades, considerable efforts have been made to suppress those unwanted (photo)physical processes.^[3a,4] However, completely avoiding them at the microscopic level is scarcely possible, while even a small amount of deterioration products can result in 50% luminance loss.^[3a,5] Therefore, restraining the induced (photo)chemical deteriorations is essential.

 According to thermodynamics, the bond most probable to break would be the fragile bond with the minimum (or comparable-to-theminimum) bond-dissociation energy (BDE) in that molecule.
-Its BDE (BDEf) has been confirmed as a key parameter for the intrinsic stability of OLED materials by mounting evidences.[6]
-In general, the chemical bonds of organic molecules are particularly vulnerable in anionic states.
+Its BDE (BDE1) has been confirmed as a key parameter for the intrinsic stability of OLED materials by mounting evidences.^[6] In general, the chemical bonds of organic molecules are particularly vulnerable in anionic states.
 In Figure 1b and 1c, we listed the BDE(n), BDE(+), and BDE(-) (n, +, and - refer to neutral, cationic and anionic states) values of typical fragile exocyclic C-X single bonds (X = heteroatoms like N, P, S, etc.) in several representative OLED molecules.
-It can be found that the BDEf(n) and BDEf(+) of most interested molecules are 3.1-4.8 eV, while most BDEf(-) are only 1.6-2.5 eV.
-Many OLED molecules have comparable BDEf values.[2b,6] As a result, once such negative polarons are generated and/or get involved in EPA, the fragile bonds would dissociate and incur chemical deterioration.
-Therefore, BDEf(-) would be a fatal short-slab of the intrinsic stability for OLED materials, and deserves a special focus in molecular stability and the related device degradation study.
+It can be found that the BDE_f(n) and BDE_f(+) of most interested molecules are 3.1-4.8 eV, while most BDE_f(-) are only 1.6-2.5 eV.
+Many OLED molecules have been reported with comparable BDE_f values.^[2b,6] As a result, once such negative polarons are generated and/or get involved in EPA, the fragile bonds would be apt to dissociate and incur chemical deterioration.
+Therefore, BDE_f(-) would be a fatal short-slab of the intrinsic stability for OLED materials, and deserves a special focus in the study on the related material and device degradation.